awsdocs/aws-control-tower-guide/doc_source/tips-for-admin-setup.md

 + We recommend enabling multi\-factor authentication \(MFA\) for every account that AWS Control Tower manages\.

 **Considerations about VPCs**
 + The VPC created by AWS Control Tower is limited to the AWS Regions in which AWS Control Tower is available\.
 Some customers whose workloads run in non\-supported Regions may want to disable the VPC that is created with your Account Factory account\.
-They may prefer to create a new VPC using the AWS Service Catalog portfolio, or to create a custom VPC that runs in only the required Regions\.
+They may prefer to create a new VPC using the Service Catalog portfolio, or to create a custom VPC that runs only in the required Regions\.
 + The VPC created by AWS Control Tower is not the same as the default VPC that is created for all AWS accounts\.
-In Regions where AWS Control Tower is supported, AWS Control Tower deletes the default AWS VPC when it creates the AWS Control Tower VPC\.
+In Regions where AWS Control Tower is supported, AWS Control Tower deletes the default VPC when it creates the AWS Control Tower VPC\.
 +  If you delete your default VPC in your home AWS Region, it's best to delete it in all other AWS Regions\.